 BactoBox follows CFU closely for actively growing cultures

 The figure below shows the colony forming units (CFUs, dashed lines) as well as the simultaneous BactoBox intact cell concentrations for the five bacterial species (ICC, normal lines).
 All species were grown in Erlenmeyer shake flasks.
-Samples were homogenized to single cell suspensions and diluted to bring them into the measurement range for the BactoBox method (10,000 – 5,000,000 total particles/mL) and the plate count method (30-300 colonies per plate).
+Samples were homogenized to single cell suspensions and diluted to bring them into the measurement range for the BactoBox method (10,000 – 5,000,000 total particles/mL).
+For the spread plate method, the ICC concentration was used to determine the necessary dilution factor needed to get between 30 to 300 colonies per plate.

 Generally, BactoBox results track the results of the plate count method even though the studied bacteria have very different morphologies and cell wall compositions.
 These results show that it is indeed possible to have fast, CFU-like measurements with very little sample handling.
 For the plate count results, most colonies could be counted within 1-2 days, but there were also several cases where additional colonies had appeared after 3-4 days.